-For questions about the undergraduate linguistics program, please contact the Acting Linguistics Undergraduate Chair, Prof. Gareth Roberts (firstname.lastname@example.org).
+For questions about the undergraduate linguistics program, please contact the Linguistics Undergraduate Chair, Prof. Florian Schwarz (firstname.lastname@example.org).

 The rest of this page describes the requirements for the Bachelor of Arts in Linguistics at the University of Pennsylvania starting with of the Class of 2019, as well as the degree with honors (see below).